 Auto-generated primary keys are not supported.

-Cells making up a composite primary key are limited to a total of 16KB after the internal composite-key encoding done by Kudu.
+Cells making up a composite primary key are limited to a total of 16KiB after the internal composite-key encoding done by Kudu.

-Type, nullability, compression, and encoding of existing columns cannot be changed by altering the table.
+VARCHAR) of existing columns cannot be changed by altering the

-Tables can have a maximum of 300 columns.
+Tables can have a maximum of 300 columns by default.